Domestic Violence Injunctions in Hillsborough County

-If you were served with a petition for an injunction for protection against domestic violence (often called a "restraining order”) in Tampa, Hillsborough County, FL, then contact an experienced attorney at the Sammis Law Firm.
+If you were served with a petition for an injunction for protection against domestic violence (often called a “DVI” or “restraining order”) in Tampa, Hillsborough County, FL, then contact an experienced attorney at Sammis Law Firm.
 Our attorneys only represent the “respondent” in these actions to help them fight against unfounded allegations.
-If you wish to contest the allegations then call us to discuss your case at 813-250-0500.
+If you wish to contest the allegations then call us to discuss your case at (813) 250-0500.

 Injunctions for protection come with serious consequences that last a lifetime.
 These actions are quasi-criminal proceedings that remain a public record forever.
 A restraining order will show up in even the most basic background check.

 Florida law provides for five different types of protective orders including:

 - repeat violence;